askeladdk/aseprite/README.md

 img, imgformat, err := image.Decode("test.aseprite")
 ```

-This works fine when loading single images, but if the sprite contains multiple frames they will be organized as a texture atlas.
-In that case, type cast the image to a `aseprite.Aseprite` to access the metadata:
+This is enough to decode single frame images.
+Multiple frames are arranged as a texture atlas in a single image.
+Type cast the image to `aseprite.Aseprite` to access the frame data, as well as other meta data extracted from the sprite file:

 ```go
 if imgformat == "aseprite" {